BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-002-incorrect-product-image-inventory.md

 ## Description

-Product images doesn't adhere with products when using `problem_user`.
-The displayed image does not consistently match the corresponding product name.
-Rather every product displayed on the Inventory page uses the same image, regardless of the actual product.
+Product images do not correspond correctly to their products when using `problem_user`.
+Every product displayed on the Inventory page uses the same image, regardless of the actual product.

 ## Preconditions